osxmidi/LinVst/README.md

 On some slower systems Wine can initially take a long time to load properly when Wine is first used, which might cause a LinVst crash.
 The solution is to initialise Wine first by running winecfg or any other Wine based program, so that Wine has been initialised before LinVst is used.

+Upgrading to the latest wine-stable version is recommended.

 Tested windows vst's

 Kontakt Player 5.6 (turn multiprocessing off).
 Requires Wine 2.1 and above